What can I do if a will is challenged on the basis of undue influence?

 This case demonstrates the difficulty of proving undue influence in probate disputes, reinforcing the principle that wills should reflect a testator’s intentions unless clear evidence of coercion exists.
 The judgment emphasises the need for solid evidence to overturn a will, even where relationships appear contentious or outcomes seem unfair.

-So, if you have been wondering, ‘What can I do if a will is challenged on the basis of undue influence?’ then contact our team of expert lawyers for guidance on the best way of responding to ensure that the validity of the will is upheld.
-We offer a free consultation and can often defer payment of our fees until the conclusion of the case.
+So, if you have been wondering, ‘What can I do if a will is challenged on the basis of undue influence?’ then contact our team of expert lawyers for a free 30 minute consultation about the best way of defending the validity of the will.
+We offer various funding options, including no win, no fee or deferring payment until the conclusion of the case.

 Simply call us on 0333 888 0409 or send details to us by email at [email protected]